Discover the unique nature of Friesland

 Day 1: Enkhuizen – Stavoren (about 2.5 hours sailing)

-Your floating hotel is ready for you at 2 pm (at 4 pm on June 25, 2022 and June 24, 2023) in the harbor of Enkhuizen and the crew will show you your home for the week.
-After this introduction the Lena Maria will depart.
+Your floating hotel is ready for you at 2 pm (at 4 pm on June 24, 2023) in the harbor of Enkhuizen and the crew will show you your home for the week.
+After this introduction the barge will depart.
 On your first cruise you’ll cross the former Zuiderzee, the once notoriously wild South Sea, to reach the province of Friesland.
 You’ll enter the small Hanseatic trade village of Stavoren for your first night on board.

 Day 2: Stavoren – Makkum (32 km/ 19 mi. or 49 km/ 30mi.)